Dual Career Regulations (regulation of the Student Charter)

 b) After the event, the Dual Career Student must submit evidence (receipts, proof of participation, written report) to the DCO on the basis of which payment can be made.

-b) Dual Career Students must submit their application to the DCO during the academic year in accordance with the guidelines set by the DCO.
+b) Talents must submit an application to the DCO during the relevant academic year in accordance with the guidelines established by the DCO.

 Article 5.
 Educational support

 Applications for educational support may relate to any of the following:

 a) exemption from compulsory participation in lectures and group assignments,